VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 ##### gsea_data
 **GO_Analysis_[comparison].csv:** Contains the results of the Gene Set Enrichment Analysis (GSEA) using Gene Ontology (GO) terms for each comparison.
-GSEA is performed using a suitable R package (e.g., clusterProfiler) to identify enriched GO terms among the differentially expressed genes.
-This analysis is skipped for a comparison if the Gene Set identified doesnot have enough genes.
+GSEA is performed using a suitable R package (e.g., clusterProfiler) to identify enriched GO terms among the differentially expressed proteins.
+This analysis is skipped for a comparison if the Gene Set identified doesnot have enough proteins.

 |       | ONTOLOGY | ID | Description | setSize | enrichmentScore | NES | pvalue | p.adjust | qvalue | rank | leading_edge | core_enrichment |
 | ----- | ---- | ----- | ---- | ----- | ---- | ----- | ---- | ----- | ---- | ----- | ---- | ----- |